Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 Design choice

-In GoFr application if a user wants to use the Publisher-Subscriber design, it supports two message brokers—Apache Kafka and Google PubSub.
+In GoFr application if a user wants to use the Publisher-Subscriber design, it supports several message brokers, including Apache Kafka, Google PubSub, MQTT, and NATS JetStream.
 The initialization of the PubSub is done in an IoC container which handles the PubSub client dependency.
 With this, the control lies with the framework and thus promotes modularity, testability, and re-usability.
 Users can do publish and subscribe to multiple topics in a single application, by providing the topic name.
 Users can access the methods of the container to get the Publisher and Subscriber interface to perform subscription to get a single message or publish a message on the message broker.

 Container is part of the GoFr Context